Chicago CoDA

 Chicago CoDA Meeting

-Start your search by looking for groups in the Chicago area or those who are willing to hold remote sessions online.
-Meetings that address codependency, the inner child, childhood trauma, boundaries, or self-esteem building are good places to start looking for help.
+Begin by conducting an online search for groups in the Chicago area or those that provide remote sessions.
+Look for meetings that specifically emphasize codependency, the inner child, childhood trauma, boundaries, or courses on how to build self-esteem.

 Attending codependency meetings in Chicago can be a freeing opportunity for personal growth.
 Here are some basic recommendations to help you break free from codependency and develop healthier relationships;